 February 12, 2018

 Did you make a New Year’s resolution this year?
 A lot of us did — and a third of us don’t stick to our resolutions past the end of January.
-If you’re among the struggling as we move into February, read on for a few tips from Laura Hogya, fitness instructor and PR manager at Athleta.
+If you’re among those of us who could use a little help sticking to your resolutions (and hitting the goals that go with them) as we dive into a new year, read on for a few tips from Laura Hogya, fitness instructor and public relations guru at Athleta.

-Laura has a unique perspective: Not only is she manager of PR and partnerships at Athleta, she’s also a fitness instructor at Equinox and is earning her certification as a personal trainer.
+Laura has a unique perspective: Not only is she manager of PR and partnerships at Athleta, she’s also a fitness instructor at Equinox (bonus: she also teaches classes at Ahtleta's very own Fit Studio right here at Athleta's HQ in San Francisco) and is earning her certification as a personal trainer.
 In other words, she lives and breathes Athleta’s mission to ignite a community of active, healthy, confident women and girls who empower each other to reach their limitless potential.
 She talked with us about how she approaches self-improvement for herself and her clients.